primesoft-group/oneoffixx-docs/_pages/install/en/client.md

 ## <i class="fa fa-cogs" aria-hidden="true"></i> Installation Scenarios {% include anchor.html name="install" %}

-OneOffixx installer’s default settings are aiming for a “normal” installation on a system that can be started by one or multiple Windows Users.
+OneOffixx installer’s default settings are aiming for a "normal" installation on a system that can be started by one or multiple Windows Users.
 Here, cache and settings are stored in %AppData%.

 Every OneOffixx client entity needs to have exclusive access to ensure full functionality.
 A new cache location needs to be declared If this is not the case (e.g. for some Citrix/Terminal Server configurations).